 Santa Cruz District Field Trips

-The Santa Cruz District of California State Parks is offering live interactive videoconference programs and traditional in-person field trips at most of our parks for the 2022-2023 school year.
+The Santa Cruz District of California State Parks offers live interactive videoconference programs and traditional in-person field trips at many of our parks.
 The free 30-45 minute virtual field trips are aligned to academic content standards, customizable to teachers’ needs, and available on any videoconference platform, although Zoom is recommended for the best experience.
-In-person field trips will follow all required COVID-19 safety protocols.
+A virtual trip is recommendede before an in-person trip to familarize the students with the educational content, staff, and location.
 To request a virtual or in-person field trip or for more information, click on any of the park unit links below.

 Elephant Seals at Año Nuevo